codeanywhere/documentation/src/docs/markdowns/advanced-topics/frameworks/install-angular.md

 # Installing Angular framework

 In order to install Angular framework, first [create a container](/dashboard/containers/create-new-container) with the Node.js stack.
-Node.js has it's own package manager `npm` with whom you will install the Angular CLI.
+Node.js has it's own package manager `npm` with which you will install the Angular CLI.

 ```sh
 npm install -g @angular/cli